CharnelMouse/duel52/README.md

 Work in progress: primitive UI in place, basic play ruleset implemented.
 Fixes to do:
+- Death / inactive death power resolution is currently done in several different places.
+These should all be moved to a single step after resolving everything else in a turn action.
 - Something is wrong with stack resolution, e.g. 2 and 4 flipped by 5, pick 2, don't get 4 after.
+Seems to be happening after a power requires a choice.
+(Tidy up death resolution first.)

 Notes on ruleset